spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 # Manage AWS Virtual Node Groups

-Cloud service provider relevance: AWS Kubernetes
+Cloud service provider relevance: AWS Kubernetes and EKS

 This topic describes how to work with Virtual Mode Groups for AWS Kubernetes.